 ModWood is a finished product-take care!
 To learn more about what can be done to repair please read Treating Scuffs and Scratches.

 Tip – it is strongly recommended that all furniture on a ModWood deck has protective feet e.g. rubber stoppers applied to the legs to help prevent scuffing or scratching of the deck surface.

 During the weathering process Silver Gum may show some discolouration & this initial colour shift is a result of the wood fibres undergoing natural bleaching by the sun’s ultra violet rays.
-This is quite normal and occurs with all of our colours, however it is more noticeable with the lighter colours & once the boards have completed this weathering process (typically 2 - 3 months after installation) the colour will revert to its final silver/ grey colour.
+This is quite normal and occurs with all of our colours, however it is more noticeable with the lighter colours.
+Once the boards have completed the weathering process, typically 2 - 3 months after installation; the colour will revert to its final silver/ grey colour.

 Below are the pros and cons of using the different faces.

-** For decks partially under roof, the brushed/ lighter side must be faced up.
-For fully exposed decks; either face up can be used.
+** For areas partially under roof/cover, the brushed / lighter side must face up.
+For fully exposed areas; either face can be used..

-Trials have shown that it is possible to remove graffiti paint with application of paint removal stripper.
-Please refer to directions as stated on product
+Trials have shown that it is possible to remove graffiti paint with application of Deck Protect Composite Strip.

 Many surfaces can be affected by pets doing their business where they should not.
 There are several products available through supermarkets and hardware outlets to assist.
 Some clients have had success with “urine free” and “pet loo” products.